swasher/pdfupload/README.md

 Due bug in vagrant/ansible, there is error happens when asking sudo password during vagrant provision.
 Thread: [one](https://github.com/geerlingguy/JJG-Ansible-Windows/issues/3),
 [two](https://github.com/mitchellh/vagrant/issues/2924),
-[three](https://github.com/mitchellh/vagrant/issues/3396) with: "Guest-based provisioning cannot support interactive prompts (in Vagrant 1.x at least)"
+[three](https://github.com/mitchellh/vagrant/issues/3396) with: "Guest-based provisioning cannot support interactive prompts (in Vagrant 1.x at least)".
 So we connect to box via ssh first, and then start provision INSIDE the vagrant box.

 Creating [staging|production] server: